Classification of Radar Sets (2)

 Battlefield Radars usually have a shorter range and are highly specialized for a particular task.
-On ships of the navy, the number of specialized radar antennas are more and more replaced by a multi-function radar.
+On ships of the navy, the number of specialized radar antennas is more and more replaced by a multi-function radar.

 Figure: Multi-Function Radar (MFR) “Variant” of Thales Naval Nederland

 Speed gauges are very specialized CW-radars.
 A speed gauge uses the Doppler- frequency for measurement of the speed.
-Since the value of the Doppler- frequency depending of the wavelength, these radar sets use a very high frequency in K-Band.
+Since the value of the Doppler- frequency depending on the wavelength, these radar sets use a very high frequency in K-Band.